FPGAwars/toolchain-dfu/README.md

  * linux_x86_64: For linux 64-bits
  * windows_amd64: for windows 64-bits
- * windows_x86: for windows 32-bits
  * darwin: For Mac
+ (Not available for windows 32-bits)

 Example: Building the package for Linux